-Guidance for developing unit assessment arrangements - provided with the unit Types of change include changes that are: Others may include: Active participation is a way of working that recognises an individual's right to participate in the activities and relationships of everyday life as independently as possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient.
-Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
-Learning outcomes 2, 3 and 4 must be assessed in a real work environment.
+Active participation is a way of working that recognises an individual's right to participate in the activities and relationships of everyday life as independently as possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient.
+Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development Assessment Principles.
+Learning outcomes 2, 3 and 4 must be settings.
+It provides the learner with the knowledge and skills required to support individuals to prepare for and settle in to new home environments.

-HSC 3034: Support individuals to prepare for and settle in to new home environments prepare for and settle in to new home environments.
+HSC 3034: Support individuals to prepare for and settle in to new home environments